osbornm/osbornm.github.io/_posts/2011-05-27-asp-net-404-custom-errors-and-iis.md

 layout: post
 title: ASP.NET 404 Custom Errors & IIS
 date: 2011-05-27 18:12
-author: osbornm
+author: Matthew Osborn
 comments: true
-categories: []
+header-img: "img/post-bg-code.png"
 ---

-Recently I have been spending a fair amount of time working on the <a href="http://docs.nuget.org/">NuGet Documentation site</a> (read more about it <a href="http://blog.osbornm.com/archive/2011/05/11/introducing-nuget-docs.aspx">here</a>).
+Recently I have been spending a fair amount of time working on the <a href="http://docs.nuget.org/">NuGet Documentation site</a>.
 One of the improvements I wanted to make to it was to add useful error pages.
 You know more than the YSOD (yellow screen of death).
 One of the major issues for me was creating a useful and informative 404 page.
 I wanted the page to tell the user why they got there, offer suggestions about what page they may be looking for, and allow them to search the site.
 So I did the development work committed the changes and had the CI machine push to the server (in the case app harbor).

 <div class="wlWriterEditableSmartContent" id="scid:9ce6104f-a9aa-4a17-a79f-3a39532ebf7c:fe25d6ec-ceef-4967-9092-df597ae1e310" style="margin: 0px; display: inline; float: none; padding: 0px;">
 <div style="border: #000080 1px solid; color: #000; font-family: 'Courier New', Courier, Monospace; font-size: 10pt;">